- Student Resources

 Daniel López-Cevallos is Assistant Vice Provost for Undergraduate Education and Associate Professor of Ethnic Studies.
 He collaborates with college leadership and faculty to improve course-based learning and success, and create a transformative education that is accessible to all learners.
 In that capacity, he provides strategic leadership and oversight of Undergraduate Research, Scholarship, and the Arts, the STEM Leaders Program, and the APLU Adaptive Courseware Initiative.
 He also serves as liaison with Army ROTC, Navy/Marines ROTC, and Air Force ROTC, and provides principal counsel to the Vice Provost to conceptualize and implement initiatives that advance and support undergraduate academic experiences.
 His research & evaluation work focuses on the intersections of race/ethnicity, gender, class, and other socioeconomic and sociocultural constructs, and their relationship to health and health care issues.
 He earned his PhD in Public Health at OSU, and MPH and BS degrees from Universidad San Francisco de Quito, Ecuador.

-JoAnne Bunnage is Assistant Vice Provost, Academic Programs and Accreditation.
+JoAnne Bunnage is Assistant Vice Provost, Assessment and Accreditation.
 She oversees University Accreditation within the mission of OSU, and works to support and improve assessment of undergraduate programs.
 She is responsible for the development of materials required for regional accreditation by the Northwest Commission on Colleges and Universities (NWCCU).
 JoAnne is a resource to college leadership and faculty responsible for specialized accreditation compliance, and maintains a repository of accreditation self-studies.
-She provides collaborative leadership for the assessment staff in the Office of Academic Programs and Assessment, and chairs the University Student-Learning Assessment Council.
+She provides collaborative leadership for the staff in Assessment and Accreditation, and chairs the University Student-Learning Assessment Council.
 Her past work and research focuses on program accreditation, student learning outcomes, and high impact practices.
 JoAnne earned a PhD in educational leadership and policy studies from Indiana University-Bloomington, a MS in administration from the University of Notre Dame, and a MEd in adult education and BS in education from Oregon State University.

 Executive Assistant to Academic Affairs